 We have visited Lake Louise and Banff at different stages of winter – November, December & March.
 Early winter months, Lake Louise slowly starts freezing and loses its turquoise blue waters.
 The ice is still thin.

 Lake Louise in December is gorgeous, perfect for most of the winter activities like snowshoeing, skiing, and skating (late December).

 In early January, Ice festivals take place at Lake Louise.
 We have also seen a partially frozen Lake Louise in May.

 The air in Lake Louise tends to be cold and dry, but it is warmer than other mountainous areas in Alberta due to the Chinook winds.
 So even though it might seem very COLD, it is still bearable for a snow fight!
 Are you in?

-If you are planning a romantic time out, Lake Louise is perfect for taking a stroll hand in hand in snow.
-You can also book horse carriage rides (or dogsledding tours).
+If you are planning a romantic time out, Lake Louise is perfect for taking a stroll hand in hand in the snow.
+You can also book horse carriage rides or dog sledding tours (or dog sledding tours).

 You can sit back, relax inside the tube – the tracks are groomed for safety and smooth slide, and enjoy the scenic views.
 Even children over the age of 4 years can participate.

 Other than the Lake Louise Ski Resort, you can experience ice tubing at Mt Norquay.